aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 The Poweradjust 3 controller exposes a single external temperature sensor.

-Configuring listed devices through this driver is not implemented completely, as it often includes addressable RGB LEDs, for which there is no standard sysfs interface.
+Configuring listed devices through this driver is not implemented completely, as some features include addressable RGB LEDs, for which there is no standard sysfs interface.
 Thus, some tasks are better suited for userspace tools.

 Depending on the device, not all sysfs and debugfs entries will be available.